-- We will receive around £2.3m in 2023/24 from the New Homes Bonus paid by the Government to reward councils for increasing housing supply which is in line with figures issued as part of the provisional local government finance settlement. - Increased income from more commercial approaches across our services over recent years, including increasing income from schools outside of Telford & Wrekin. - As outlined earlier in this report, a strand of our approach to dealing with the Government's cuts to our Revenue Support Grant has been to increase income including through schemes that deliver wider benefits to the Borough such as regeneration of brown field sites, attracting new and retaining existing jobs.
-This additional income, after covering associated marginal costs makes a contribution to our fixed costs and has reduced the cuts to front line services that we would otherwise have to make. - Income streams include the overall positive impact to the Council from our investment in high quality homes for private and affordable rent through our wholly owned company, NuPlace, which is projected at £2.0m in 2023/24 after covering all additional costs.
-NuPlace Ltd profit before tax was £0.573m in 2022/23 and is forecast at £0.450m in 2023/24 as full year interest charges and increased costs of operation are incurred.
-It is also anticipated that the Council will receive a dividend from Nuplace in 2023/24.
+- We will receive just over £2m in 2024/25 from the New Homes Bonus paid by the Government to reward councils for increasing housing supply which is in line with figures issued as part of the local government finance settlement. - Increased income from more commercial approaches across our services over recent years, including increasing income from schools outside of Telford & Wrekin. - As outlined earlier in this report, a strand of our approach to dealing with the Government's cuts to our Revenue Support Grant has been to increase income including through schemes that deliver wider benefits to the Borough such as regeneration of brown field sites, attracting new and retaining existing jobs.
+This additional income, after covering associated marginal costs makes a contribution to our fixed costs and has reduced the cuts to front line services that we would otherwise have to make. - Income streams include the overall positive impact to the Council from our investment in high quality homes for private and affordable rent through our wholly owned company, NuPlace, which is projected at £1.9m in 2024/25 after covering all additional costs.
+NuPlace Ltd profit before tax was £0.430m in 2023/24 and is forecast at similar levels in 2024/25. - The profit from the solar farm which will exceed £0.7m and the net additional income from the Property Investment Portfolio which is being boosted by whether they be maintained schools or Academies and whether located within the Borough or increasingly, outside the Borough is also making a contribution.

-- The profit from the solar farm which will exceed £0.7m and the net additional income from the Property Investment Portfolio which is being boosted by benefits being delivered from the Telford Growth Fund is projected to exceed £8.7m in 2023/24. - Our success in delivering high quality support and advisory services to schools whether they be maintained schools or Academies and whether located within the Borough or increasingly, outside the Borough is also making a contribution.
+- benefits being delivered from the Telford Growth Fund is projected to exceed £9.4m in 2024/25. - Our success in delivering high quality support and advisory services to schools